Xoce02/Minecraft-DDoS-Protection/README.md

 This repository contains a BPF program designed to protect Minecraft servers from DDoS attacks.
 It implements a firewall that analyzes incoming TCP and UDP packets, detecting and blocking potentially harmful traffic based on configurable thresholds.

-## Development Status
+##⚠️ Development Status

-**Please note that this project is currently under development.** The initial version may not function as expected, and we appreciate your understanding as we work to enhance its stability and features.
+**⚠️Please note that this project is currently under development.** The initial version may not function as expected, and we appreciate your understanding as we work to enhance its stability and features.
 Your feedback is valuable, and contributions are welcome as we improve the functionality.

 ## Features